Ink Business Preferred® Credit Card review

 discontinued

-The CardName has no annual fee and an introductory offer of 0% APR for 12 months on purchases, then RegAPR.
+The CardName has no annual fee and an introductory offer of 0% APR for intro_apr_duration on purchases, then RegAPR.
 This does give a slight edge over the AnnualFees annual fee for CardName.
 The CardName, however, does come with additional travel perks including no foreign transaction fees and a 1:1 point transfer value to leading airline and hotel loyalty programs.

 The ongoing rewards rates on these two cards is a bit different as well.
 The CardName is more so focused on earning cardholders high rewards on travel (three points per dollar on the first $150,000 spent) in addtion to select business expenses, whereas the CardName focuses predominantly on business purchases, and on restaurant and gas purchases as well.
 CardName earns 5% cash back on the first $25,000 spent in combined purchases at office supply stores and on internet, cable and phone services each account anniversary year; 2% cash back on the first $25,000 spent in combined purchases at gas stations and restaurants; and 1% cash back on all other card purchases.